Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 ## Lightstreamer Compatibility Notes

-- Compatible with Lightstreamer JavaScript Client library version 6.0 to 8.0.x (installation instructions for version 8.0.x).
+- Compatible with Lightstreamer JavaScript Client library version 6.0 or newer.
-- As an exception, the JSON Patch demo is compatible with Lightstreamer JavaScript Client library version 8.2 beta.
+- As an exception, the JSON Patch demo is compatible with Lightstreamer JavaScript Client library version 8.2 beta or newer.